Masks are required when entering our building. We will continue to monitor CDC guidelines to ensure the safety of all clients, volunteers, and staff.

 Jewish Family Service provides on-site assessment, and parent and teacher consultation for students experiencing social or emotional difficulty adjusting to classes and/or the school environment.
 This service is available for students and schools from preschool through high school.

-At the request of the student, parent, teacher, or administrator, Jewish Family Service counselors meet with parents to address a variety of issues affecting the child’s school performance.
+At the request of the student, parent, teacher, or administrator, our counselors meet with parents to address a variety of issues affecting the child’s school performance.
 If the problems require on-going intervention, families will be referred to professionals outside the school as appropriate.

 In-Service Training for Teachers